-MAT 021 Algebra/Trigonometry I Support
+MAT 021 Algebra/Trigonometry I

+Support

+1 2 2

+Prerequisites: Nor ne

+Corequisites: Nor ne

 This course provides an opportunity to customize foundational math content specific to Algebra and Trigonometry I. Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
 Upon completion, students should be able to build a stronger foundation for success in Algebra/ Trigonometry I by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.